dnsimple/dnsimple-support/content/articles/ssl-certificate-with-azure.markdown

 ---

-With DNSimple you can request an SSL certificate that you can install on [Azure](https://azure.microsoft.com/) to enable HTTPS on your Azure application.
+With DNSimple you can request an SSL certificate that you can install on [Microsoft Azure](https://azure.microsoft.com/) to enable HTTPS on your Azure application.
 DNSimple also provides the [ALIAS feature](/articles/alias-record/) that is necessary if you want to point your root domain to Azure.

 This article provides step-by-step instructions to obtain a new SSL certificate via DNSimple, install it on Azure, and configure Azure to use the new SSL certificate with the appropriate domain.